Good CAT Score: 2025 Requirements by Job Level

 • Build confidence for high-pressure situations

-CCAT Score Myths vs. Reality
+CAT Score Myths vs. Reality

 Myth: "You need to answer all 50 questions"